M/S Microphone Preamp ToolMod MMV

 AUDIO MODULES :

 It is obvious that the ToolMod system can be used to combine any kind of modules in any desired way.
 The ToolMod sets are some examples of special setups for a particular application.
-The picture shows a ToolMod M/S microphone preamp with two mic pre's, M/S matrix and equalizer.
+The picture shows a ToolMod M/S stereo recording set with two mic pre's, M/S matrix and M/S equalizer.

 The M/S Mic Pre with Equalizer ToolMod MMV

 The ToolMod MMV is a very special combination for recording with stereo microphones.
-It combines two mic pre's, a M/S matrix with stereo direction mixer and elliptic equalizer, and a 5-band stereo equalizer.
-In addition to the common stereo recording modes, the coincidence stereophony and the spaced-apart stereophony, the ToolMod MMV can also deal with microphones in M/S setup, which is considered as the best way for stereophonic microphone recording by many specialists.
+It combines a matched pair of mic pre's, a M/S matrix with stereo direction mixer and elliptic equalizer, and a 4-band M/S stereo equalizer.
+In addition to the common stereo recording modes, the coincidence stereophony and the spaced-apart stereophony, the ToolMod M/S Microphone Pre-Amp can also deal with microphones in M/S setup, which is considered as the best way for stereophonic microphone recording by many specialists.

 The M/S principle uses the two capsules of a stereo microphone differently.
 One capsule is set to cardioid mode and directed to the center of the sound source.
 This microphone represents the mono signal.
-The second microphone is set to bidirectional characteristics; the 'figure -eight-pattern' is arranged at an angle of 90°.
+The second microphone is set to bidirectional characteristics; the 'figure-eight-pattern' is arranged at an angle of 90°.
 A signal in the center will not result in an output signal of the bidirectional microphone that represents the S channel.
 Since both sides of the bidirectional mic are out of phase, a sound source on the left side results in a signal that is in phase with the M channel while a sound source on right channel is out of phase.
 Such a microphone setup delivers a M/S output signal instead of left and right.
 Since the cardioid is directed to the center of the sound source, there is no loss of high frequency in that area.
-The disadvantage of this principle is that the output signal of the microphones must be converted by a matrix from M/S format to left right.
+The disadvantage of this principle is that the output signal of the microphones must be converted by a matrix from M/S format to left & right standard stereo format.
+Here is information on the L/R - M/S Conversion Basics.
 The INPUT M/S switch of the TM130 M/S matrix takes care about that.
 The unit also includes controls for the stereo base width, including a huge stereo enhancement range, M/S based direction control as well as an elliptic equalizer.
-Read the details of these control on the TM130 M/S Matrix page
+Read about the details of these control on the TM130 M/S Matrix page

 Price Example: